 Samsung SmartThings Multipurpose Sensor: Stay informed and in control with this multipurpose sensor, which pairs with your SmartThings hub and your Apple® iOS, Android or Windows mobile device.
 A built-in accelerometer sends you alerts when someone knocks on your door or your laundry is done.
 You can also get notifications when doors, windows or drawers open.
 Plus, the sensor monitors the temperature and triggers your thermostat to adjust accordingly.

-Overall1 out of 5
+Overall1 out of 51 out of 5

 Smartthings is terrible!

 These are decent sensors, and they will work with other hubs, but Smarthings as a whole is terrible.
 Their earlier V1 system was pretty decent, but since the buyout and the move to V2 they have pretty much abandoned their earlier users without warning.
-With V2 everything has to be uninstalled and reinstalled manually, which takes forever.
-The new system doesn't allow for more than one user, so if you want other members of your family to have access, forget it.
-Notifications come multiple times, or an hour later, if at all.
-Lights that are on a timer, don't come on or go off at random.

 Their tech support has been "working" on it for 7 weeks now.
-ST has no phone support or contact numbers at all.

 Their own community forum is full of angry people demanding status updates and our main contact within ST seems only interested in posting gifs poking fun at those of us who just want our systems to work once more.